Tuesday, 30 October 2012

 Check out my article on inspiring fashion movies for the ultimate fashionista!
 I wrote it for Youthink, a local youth magazine from British Columbia.
 Enjoy!

-Labels:
+Labels: other

-Tuesday 3 July 2012
+Tuesday, 3 July 2012

 Style Stalking: The High School Fashion Scene @ 22:18